-New York, New Jersey report record coronavirus deaths, fear death toll undercounted
+Record coronavirus deaths in New York, New Jersey amid fear of toll undercount

 The task force previously projected 100,000 to 240,000 Americans could die.

-The institute also moved up its projected peak in the number to U.S. deaths to this Sunday, when it predicted 2,212 people will succumb to the disease.
-The revision moves forward the projected peak by four days, suggesting the strain on the country’s healthcare system will lessen sooner than previously expected.
+The institute moved up its projected peak in U.S. deaths to this Sunday, when it predicted 2,212 people would die from COVID-19.
+The revision moves forward the projected peak by four days, suggesting the strain on the U.S. healthcare system will lessen sooner than previously forecast.

-New York Mayor Bill De Blasio estimated an undercount in the death toll of 100 to 200 people per day who are dying at home but excluded from the city’s rapidly growing tally.
-So far the city’s announced death toll has reflected only COVID-19 diagnoses confirmed in a laboratory.

-More than 200 people are dying at home in New York City each day during the pandemic, up from 22 to 32 during the March 20 to April 5 period a year ago, according to city fire officials.
+So far New York City’s announced death toll has reflected only laboratory-confirmed COVID-19 diagnoses.
+More than 200 people are dying at home in the city daily during the pandemic, up from 22 to 32 during the March 20 to April 5 period a year ago, authorities said.

-The city will now try to quantify how many of those died from coronavirus-related causes and add that to the its official death toll, New York’s health department said.
+The city will now try to quantify how many of those died from coronavirus-related causes and add that to its official toll.

 “People are dying outside the hospital, unfortunately.
 It happens every day,” Oren Barzilay, the president of a labor union representing city paramedics, said.
 “I think those numbers, those statistics in New York for deaths would significantly go up if they tested everyone that expired.”

-Authorities in various states have disclosed data showing the health crisis having a disproportionate impact on African Americans, reflecting longstanding racial inequities in health outcomes in the United States.

-De Blasio said there were “clear inequalities” in how the coronavirus is affecting his city’s population, though the disparities have been less pronounced than in some other jurisdictions.
-Data released on Wednesday showed Hispanic residents dying at more than twice the rate as non-Hispanic white people and slightly outpacing the death rate of African Americans in the city.
+New York City Mayor Bill De Blasio said there were clear racial inequalities in how the coronavirus is affecting his city, though the disparities were less severe than in some other jurisdictions.
+Data showed Hispanic residents dying at more than twice the rate of non-Hispanic white New Yorkers and slightly outpacing the death rate of African Americans.

+Dr. Sonik Randev returned this week to her residency at Metropolitan Hospital Center in New York City after missing nearly three weeks sick with COVID-19.

+“As a doctor, just the idea that you know for sure a patient is going to die - it’s surreal,” Randev said.